This content is selected and controlled by WebMD's editorial staff and is brought to you by Pearle Vision®.

 Macular Degeneration: View

 Age-related macular degeneration (AMD) damages and then destroys your central vision, making it hard to read or drive.
 Symptoms can include a central blurry spot or straight lines that appear wavy.
-You're more likely to have it if you are older than 60, smoke, have high blood pressure, are obese, are female, and have a family history of the condition.
-See your eye care professional regularly to screen for AMD.
+You're more likely to have it if you are older than 60, smoke, have high blood pressure, are obese, are female, or have a family history of the condition.
+See your eye doctor regularly to check for AMD.
 Prompt treatment can help slow vision loss.

 Macular Degeneration: What Happens